counterfactual/monorepo/packages/specs/source/02-adjudication-layer.md

 }
 ```

-Here is a plain-english description of why each field exists in this data structure:
+Here is a description of why each field exists in this data structure:

 - **`owner`**: As has already been mentioned, the on-chain state deposit holder is a multisignature wallet with an `execTransaction` function on it.
-This field is simply a reference to the address of that multisig.
-It is used in the implementation to authorize any function call where `msg.sender == owner`; considering these calls as having achived unanimous consent.
+This field records the address of that multisig.
+It is used to treat any function call where `msg.sender == owner` as having achived unanimous consent.

 - **`signingKeys`**: In addition to using `owner` to authorize a function call (whereby the signature verification is done inside the multisignature wallet contract), it is also possible to pass in signatures directly into the `AppRegistry` itself.
-In these cases, this property is used to validate signatures against to consider a function call as "authorized".
+In these cases, this field is used to validate signatures against to consider a function call as "authorized".

-- **`appDefinitionAddress`**: This is a pointer to a contract that is either already deployed or counterfactually instantiated using `CREATE2` pertaining to an `AppDefinition`.
-Essentially, this is the single field which links an application's that could be challenged to the logic that describes its state machine (i.e., the `AppDefinition`).
+- **`appDefinitionAddress`**: This is the address ofthe app definition contract.

 - **`termsHash`**: An application must adhere to some terms which describe what the _resolution_ of the application (should it ever be challenged on-chain) would need to adhere to.
 The danger that requires this strict adherence is that _any developer_ can write a `resolve` function for an application and this resolution will be executed in the scope of a `DELEGATECALL` on the multisignature wallet.
 Therefore, this property acts as a commitment by all parties to adhere to some `Terms` (which `termHash` is the hash of) to be verified against.